github/training-kit/paths/github-cli/08-push-and-pull.md

   - `git pull`
   - `git push`

-  Since this won't happen automatically, but we still want to open a pull request, we need to push up our branch.
+  This won't happen automatically, so when we are ready to open a pull request, we need to push up our branch.
+The command we will use is `git push -u origin BRANCH-NAME`.

   The syntax is a little complicated here.
 Let's break it down.